osbuild/otk/README.md

 pre-commit install
 ```

-After that the system automatically checks upon commit, or you can run it against the whole
+After this the system automatically checks upon commit, or you can run it against the whole
 repository including all the tests with:

 ```
-make test
+make lint
 ```

 ### Tests